On the number of crossings and bouncings of a diffusion at a sticky threshold: Extensions

 \begin{theorem} Let $\cC{0}{},\cC{1}{},\cC{2}{},\cB{0}{},\cB{1}{},\cB{2}{}, \cD{1}{},\cD{2}{} $ be the quantities defined in Section~\ref{sec_intro} for the process $X$.
 Then, \begin{enumerate} [label={ (\roman*)}] \item for every diverging sequence $(\un)_n$,

-\item $ \bigbraces{\cB{1}{n,\cdot}(X) /\sqn}, \bigbraces{\cC{1}{n,\cdot}(X) /\sqn}, \bigbraces{\cD{1}{n,\cdot}(X) /\sqn} \convergence{\Prob_x\text{-}\ucp} \frac{4}{\sigma(0)} \sqrt{\frac 2 \pi} \loct{X}{0}{} $, \item $ \bigbraces{\cB{2}{n,\cdot}(X) /n}, \bigbraces{\cC{2}{n,\cdot}(X) /n}, \bigbraces{\cD{2}{n,\cdot}(X) /n} \convergence{\Prob_x\text{-}\ucp} \rho \loct{X}{0}{} $, \end{enumerate} where as per~\eqref{eq_stickySDE}, $\rho \loct{X}{0}{t}= \int_{0}^{t} \indic{X_s = 0} \vd s $, for all $t\ge 0 $. \end{theorem}
+\item $ \bigbraces{\cB{1}{n,\cdot}(X) /\sqn}, \bigbraces{\cC{1}{n,\cdot}(X) /\sqn}, \bigbraces{\cD{1}{n,\cdot}(X) /\sqn} \convergence{\Prob_x\text{-}\ucp} \frac{4}{\sigma(0)} \sqrt{\frac 2 \pi} \loct{X}{0}{} $, \item $ \bigbraces{\cB{2}{n,\cdot}(X) /n}, \bigbraces{\cC{2}{n,\cdot}(X) /n}, \bigbraces{\cD{2}{n,\cdot}(X) /n} \convergence{\Prob_x\text{-}\ucp} \rho \loct{X}{0}{} $, \end{enumerate} where as per~\eqref{eq_stickySDE}, $\rho \loct{X}{0}{t}= \int_{0}^{t} \indicb{X_s = 0} \vd s $, for all $t\ge 0 $. \end{theorem}

+In the proof we reduce ourselves to the case of sticky Brownian motion.
+By the local equivalence in law~\ref{item_SID_girsanov}, it suffices to prove the result for equation~\eqref{eq_transform}.
+We then further reduce to the case of sticky Brownian motion by Girsanov lemma and Lamperti transform.

-\begin{proof} Let us first assume that the diffusion coefficient and its derivative satisfy the following conditions: there exists a real constant $\delta >0 $ such that
+\begin{proof}[Proof of Theorem~\ref{thm_main_SID}] Let us first assume that the diffusion coefficient and its derivative satisfy the following conditions: there exists a real constant $\delta >0 $ such that

 We note that under this condition, the state-space $J$ is $\IR $.
-We consider $X' $ to be the process, solution to~\eqref{eq_transform}, defined on $\mathcal P_x$.
-We let $\process{\bF_t}$ be the natural filtration generated by $X'$.
-By the Definition~\ref{def:ucp} of \ucpB{} convergence, in this step, we can let $T>0$ be fixed and consider that all processes are restricted to the time interval $[0,T]$.
+We consider $X' $ to be the process, solution to~\eqref{eq_transform}, defined on $\mathcal P_x$ and $\process{\bF_t}$ to be the natural filtration generated by $X'$.
+By the Definition~\ref{def:ucp} of ucp convergence, we can fix $T>0$ and consider that all processes are restricted to the time interval $[0,T]$.